seheonm/seheonm/README.md

 ### Connect with Me
 ---
-📨 Connect with me at https://www.linkedin.com/in/marina-seheon/ or seheonmarina@gmail.com
+📨 Connect with me at https://www.linkedin.com/in/marina-seheon/